-An activities programme is implemented at other Ryman sites including those with residents with dementia, and the programme reviewed during the audit is expected to be used at Ryman Miriam Corban.
+An activities programme is implemented at other Ryman sites including those with residents with dementia, and the programme reviewed has been specifically developed based on those programmes for this service.

-All meals are to be prepared on site.
-There are seasonal menus in place which have been reviewed by a dietician, and the chef will provide oversight of food services.
+All meals are to be prepared on site with a large newly built well-equipped kitchen.
+There are seasonal menus in place which have been reviewed by a dietician, and the lead chef provides oversight of food services.
 All kitchen equipment is in place.
-There are spacious dining areas in the care centre including one in each dementia unit and individual lounge/dinging areas in each serviced apartment.
-The menu has been reviewed by a dietitian and meets the required nutritional values.
-Alternatives are available for residents.
-A current food control plan is in place with this verified for all Ryman facilities.
+There are spacious dining and lounge areas in the care centre including one in each dementia unit, and individual lounge/dining areas in each serviced apartment.
+A current food control plan is in place.

 Medication policies reflect legislative requirements and guidelines.
-Registered nurses and medication competent caregivers will be required to administer medications.
+Registered nurses and medication competent caregivers will administer medications with RNs and senior caregivers already employed having completed medication competencies.
 Secure storage for medications is in place.
-An electronic medication system will be used as per Ryman facility expectations and policy to record administration of medication.
+An electronic medication system will be used as per Ryman Healthcare facilities expectations and policy to record administration of medication.